 The Edge Hamel delivers military-grade ballistic protection in an uncompromising package.
 These tactical shooting glasses drop big features at a small price.
 From the anti-scratch coating to its permanent anti-fog technology (that actually works), the Hamel is one pair of tactical sunglasses that won’t disappoint.
 Are you on the lookout for a pair of shooting glasses or Z87 sunglasses that you’ll want to wear every day?
 The Edge Hamel is your solution.
-From its comfortable frames, made of a flexible and equally durable nylon composite, to its available polarized lenses, the Hamel is made to protect your eyesight when most at risk, while delivering everyday performance.
+From its comfortable frames, made of a flexible and equally durable nylon composite, to its available G-15 lenses, the Hamel is made to protect your eyesight when most at risk–all while delivering everyday performance.
 The lenses block 99.9% of UVA, UVB and UVC rays, the thin temples mean comfort when wearing ear protection or helmets and thermoplastic rubber (TPR) details on the nosepiece help them stay on your face when lesser glasses would slip.
-For tactical shooting glasses that can pull double-duty as your new favorite pair of polarized sunglasses, the Edge Hamel is the common-sense answer.
+For tactical shooting glasses that can pull double-duty as your new favorite pair of sunglasses, the Edge Hamel is the common-sense answer.

 Frame Measurements: Width of Lens 66 mm, Width Between Lens 12 mm, Width of Temple 140 mm

 All of our lenses are made of shatter-resistant polycarbonate.
 This material is lightweight, blocks 99.9% of UV radiation and defends against projectiles or blunt forces with its natural strength.
 Our lenses are always designed with the strict safety standards of ANSI, or the stringent MCEPS military requirements, in mind to bring you total peace of mind.